jdwuarin/fast-mentalAr/README.md

 fast-mentalAr
 =============
 Compile it on a Linux or Windows machine.
-Probably works on Mcs too, although I haven't checked.
+Probably works on Macs too, although I haven't checked.
 Once compiled, run the executable and just train until you feel ready.
 Test is timed and you have 8 minutes to answer as many questions as you can.
 The goal is to get more than 54 points, as in the test from Optiver.